huaweicodelabs/harmonyos-codelabs/ClockFACardDemo/README.md

 Note
 • You can choose to run the hap package on the simulator or the phone.
 • If you run it on the phone, you need to configure the signature and certificate information in the project's File> Project Structure> Modules> Signing Configs.
+• Currently, there is no way to ensure that the card service will not be destroyed by the system.
+Go to Phone Manager > App Startup Management > Pedometer Service Card, touch the slider on the right, and select Enable Background Activities to enable the background running permission.
+You can also enable Auto Start if necessary.

 Licensing
 Please see LICENSE for more info.